 Meanwhile, conflicts in Afghanistan, Syria, Venezuela, Yemen, and elsewhere have forced at least one hundred million people to flee their homes over the past decade.
-This mass displacement has led to refugees experiencing high rates of hunger, poverty, and sexual violence.
+That mass displacement has led to refugees experiencing high rates of hunger, poverty, and sexual violence.
 Additionally, neighboring countries have faced challenges of suddenly accommodating thousands—if not millions—of new residents.
 Lebanon’s population increased by 25 percent after receiving Syrian refugees fleeing civil war.
-Even after the Lebanese government split its school days into two shifts to accommodate the new students, more than three hundred thousand Syrian refugee children remained unenrolled in 2014.
+Even after the Lebanese government split its school days into two shifts to accommodate the new students, more than three hundred thousand [PDF] Syrian refugee children remained unenrolled in 2014.

 How can countries manage intrastate conflict?

 Countries have various tools for responding to intrastate conflicts.

 Governments can become more inclusive through free and fair elections, institute reforms to address underlying drivers of conflict, and pursue diplomacy or offer economic incentives to opposition groups.